lambdaclass/mirra_backend/README.md

-# lambda_game_engine
+# Lambda Backend Game Engine
-Open source engine developed by LambdaClass
+Open source engine developed by LambdaClass in Elixir, for the communication, and Rust, for the state management.

 ## Documentation